-The goal of iteration planning is to decide on how much and what user stories of the backlog the development team is going to implement.
-The team usually agrees upon a set of user stories for the next iteration and formulate iteration goals.
-During planning, the team must take the team’s velocity, each story’s complexity and any interdependencies into consideration.
+The purpose of iteration planning is to decide how many and which user stories the development team will implement from the backlog.
+The team usually agrees on the user stories for the upcoming iteration and defines the iteration goals.
+During the iterative process, the team should consider the team’s progress rate, the complexity of each story, and possible interdependencies.

-So the outcomes of the iteration planning should include:
+The results of the iteration planning should therefore include:

-- an iteration backlog containing user stories the team will work on during the iteration,
+- a sprint backlog of selected prioritized user stories that the team will work on during the iteration,

-- a strong commitment from the team to deliver.
+- a clear commitment from the team to deliver.

-Iteration planning can take place very efficiently if the team has all necessary inputs at their disposal.
-First, it is usually the Product Owner (PO) that determines planned iteration goals in advance so that the discussion can be based on those pre-planned goals.
+Iteration planning can be very efficient if the team has all the necessary input.
+First of all, the product owner (PO) usually defines the planned iteration goals, so that the discussions can be based on the pre-planned objectives.

-I’ve summarized in a nutshell the core steps of an iteration planning.
-But as with every agile work template, you could add or cut steps according to your business needs.
+In a nutshell, these are the core steps of iteration planning.
+Keep in mind that, as with all agile work templates, you can add or omit steps depending on the specifics of your project.